ovibhagwat/CS-180-Team-Project-L22-Group-1/phase 2 version/README.md

    ## Credits:

-   -This group Project was developed by Yixin Hu, Chloe Barnes, Ovi Bhagwat and Yiyang Liu.
+   This group Project was developed by Yixin Hu, Chloe Barnes, Ovi Bhagwat and Yiyang Liu.

 # Project Phase 2